-Beside noting that many other ways to make a living exist in addition to writing.
+Readers should note that many other ways to make a living exist in addition to writing.
 In this market, I’d say, “If you’ve got anything to rent, do it.
 I can rent my vacation home and make more in a week than some poor soul who who busts her butt to get a publishing contract on a book she took two years to write.”

 Writing is not the only game in town.